-Honors Algebra I provides pacing and rigor for students who are self-directed learners. looking to attend competitive schools.
-The units of study include: modeling with functions, linear functions, linear equations and inequalities in one variable, linear equations and inequalities in two variables, quadratic functions, and data analysis/statistics.
+Honors Algebra I provides pacing and rigor for students who are self-directed learners.-The units of study include: modeling with functions, linear functions, linear equations and inequalities in one variable, linear equations and inequalities in two variables, quadratic functions, and data analysis/statistics.
 By the end of the course, students should be able to apply properties of real numbers and use units to solve problems; create, simplify, and solve algebraic expressions and equations; create models using functions and interpret functions; and summarize, represent, and analyze data.
-Geometry Grade 10 Recommendation: Honors Algebra I or Algebra I 1 credit/full year
+Geometry Recommendation: Honors Algebra I or Algebra I 1 credit/full year Grade 10